joyontadebnath/Water-Quality-Monitoring-and-Automated-Fish-Feeder-System/README.md

 - Safe thresholds for temperature and pH are defined in firmware.
 - DS18B20 and pH sensors are initialized and calibrated.
 - OLED display and servo motor are set up; servo is held at the stopped position (90°).
-- System connects to Wi-Fi and syncs local time from the NTP server (`pool.ntp.org`, GMT+6).
+- System connects to Wi-Fi and syncs local time from the NTP server.

 ### Phase 2 – Data Processing
 - pH sensor outputs a 12-bit ADC value → converted to voltage → mapped to pH scale (0–14) via a two-segment linear calibration equation.